Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

-In a little while the file contents appear on the screen, and you can
+In a little while the file contents appear on the screen.
+You can

 edit the contents.
-When you wish to make your changes permanent,
+When you wish to make the changes permanent,

 C-x C-s Save the file

-This copies the text within Emacs into the file.
+The contents of Emacs are written into the file.
 The first time you

-do this, Emacs renames the original file to a new name so that it is
+do this, the original file is renamed to a new name so that it

-not lost.
-The new name is made by adding "~" to the end of the
+is not lost.
+The new name is made by appending "~" to the end

 When saving is finished, Emacs prints the name of the file written.